Arrow-Debreu Meets Kyle: Price Discovery Across Derivatives: Basic Intuition

+{\bf General Prior} With a general prior $(\pi_0(s_1),\pi_0(s_2))$, the posterior likelihood ratio in \eqref{eqn: posterior likelihood ratio in toy model} is scaled by the prior odds: { } A higher $\pi_0(s_1)$ means the same order imbalance produces a larger posterior tilt toward the $s_1$ story.
+In the straddle example, if the market is already biased toward high volatility, co-buying the straddle put--call pair is more readily read as volatility demand, so the put and call are repriced more in tandem (higher put--call cross-impact). } \footnote{\ThreeParaFootnote} }

+\paragraph{Information Role of Derivatives} If fewer than all three AD securities are available for trade, both the insider's profit and the information efficiency of prices decline.
+Here, information efficiency is naturally measured by the posterior probability weight that the market maker assigns to the true signal.
+Derivative markets allow informed traders' orders to better express (and therefore reveal) their information, thereby facilitating its incorporation into prices.
+Therefore, derivatives do more than just add leverage: they change what information can be traded and how that information propagates across markets.
+This result provides an equilibrium foundation for a long-held intuition that derivatives concentrate informed trading in directions that are difficult to trade in the underlying alone, and it is consistent with empirical evidence that option markets contain incremental information about underlying returns and higher moments.

-\paragraph{``Straddle"} Suppose the states $x_1 < x_2 < x_3$ are the possible $t=1$ prices of an underlying asset whose $t=0$ price is $x_2$.
-Then $s_1$ (resp.~$s_2$) is the ``high volatility" (resp.~``low volatility") signal.
-The signal $s_1$ reveals that there will be movement in the asset price but not its direction, while $s_2$ reveals that there will be no movement in the asset price.
-AD security $1$ (resp.~security $3$) is analogous to a put (resp.~call) option that pays off when the asset price is low (resp.~high).
-Therefore, to trade on the high volatility signal $s_1$, the insider buys a ``put-call" pair---a ``straddle."
-The (actual) straddle is a standard option strategy for trading on high volatility (see \cite{hull2003options}) and is also well-used in the empirical literature.\footnote{See \cite{coval2001expected}, \cite{pan2006information}, \cite{ni2008volatility}, \cite{driessen2009price}, and \cite{goyal2009cross}.} It and other practiced option strategies will be rationalized as equilibrium strategies in the general setting (see Section~\ref{sec: Generalized Kyle's beta}).
+\paragraph{Example: Straddle} A key implication is not merely that derivative trades reflect information, but that information is transmitted through \emph{cross-market} price impact.
+We demonstrate this mechanism in the case of volatility.
+Interpret the three states $x_1<x_2<x_3$ as the possible $t=1$ realizations of an underlying asset price, and normalize so that the $t=0$ price is $x_2$.
+Then $s_1$ is the ``high volatility'' signal and $s_2$ the ``low volatility'' signal.
+The signal $s_1$ reveals that the asset price will move, but without a specified direction, whereas $s_2$ reveals that there will be no price movement.
+Security $x_1$ is a put-like claim (it pays when the asset price falls), while $x_3$ is a call-like claim (it pays when the asset price rises).
+If the insider observes $s_1$, he buys the put-call pair $(x_1,x_3)$---a ``straddle''---to capitalize on price movement regardless of direction.
+In real option markets, the straddle is a standard volatility strategy (see \cite{hull2003options}) and is widely discussed in the empirical literature.\footnote{See \cite{coval2001expected,pan2006information,ni2008volatility,driessen2009price,goyal2009cross}.} This strategy, along with other common option strategies, will be derived as an equilibrium portfolio in the general model.